brucou/react-state-driven/pkg/README.md

 );

 ```

+Note:
+- `decorateWithEntryActions` which a plugin which allows to have a given machine produce
+predefind actions on entering a control state.
+We use it here to render a given screen on entry
+in a given control state.
+- debug options can be configured as needed.
+Currently trace messages can be output to a `console`
+passed by the API user.
+Additionally, machine contracts can be checked (useful in development mode)

+### A typical machine run
 Alright, now let's leverage the example to explain what is going on here together with the
 `<Machine />` semantics.